Standard Terms For The Supply Of Goods And/Or Services

 2.1.3 “Acceptance Testing” means the testing of Goods undertaken by the Customer with or without the assistance or participation of the Company in order to determine whether or not Goods meet their Acceptance Criteria.

-2.1.4 “Business Day” means regular working days in the applicable region excluding recognised weekend days and public holidays in the applicable region;
+2.1.4 “Business Day” means regular working days in the applicable region, excluding recognised weekend days and public holidays in the applicable region;

-1987/003293/06), a company duly incorporated in accordance with the laws of
+2.1.5 “Company” means Jasco Electronics Holdings Proprietary Limited (registration number: 1987/003293/07), a company duly incorporated in accordance with the laws of South Africa and its subsidiaries.

-available, including but not limited to commercial, financial, technical, scientific and research information, trade secrets, passwords, or other secret codes, information disclosed with the permission of third parties in which the third parties have confidentiality rights, information legally protected from disclosure, any information the unauthorised disclosure of which could reasonably be expected to cause harm or risk to the Company and any other information designated by the Company as confidential or which is manifestly confidential.
-Confidential Information shall further include all intellectual property pertaining to all software, firmware, algorithms, trademarks, patents, design rights, copyrights, trade names, trade secrets, proprietary information, technology, rights and licenses, proprietary rights and processes, whether registered or not, know-how, research and development in progress and any and all other intellectual property, including, without limitation, all things authored, discovered, developed, made, perfected, improved, designed,
+2.1.6 “Confidential Information” means all information of or relating to the Company that is reasonably regarded as confidential, to the extent that it is not freely and publicly available, including but not limited to commercial, financial, technical, scientific and research information, trade secrets, passwords, or other secret codes, information disclosed with the permission of third parties in which the third parties have confidentiality rights, information legally protected from disclosure, any information the unauthorised disclosure of which could reasonably be expected to cause harm or risk to the Company and any other information designated by the Company as confidential or which is manifestly confidential.
+Confidential Information shall further include all intellectual property pertaining to all software, firmware, algorithms, trademarks, patents, design rights, copyrights, trade names, trade secrets, proprietary information, technology, rights and licenses, proprietary rights and processes, whether registered or not, know-how, research and development in progress and any and all other intellectual property, including, without limitation, all things authored, discovered, developed, made, perfected, improved, designed, engineered, devised, acquired, produced and first reckoned to practice by the disclosing party as a result of or in connection with its business.

 2.1.7 “Contract” means a contract for the supply of Goods and/or Services, comprising these Standard Terms, a Quotation accepted by the Customer in writing, a customer purchase order accepted by Jasco, and such other documentation and/or agreement as may be agreed between the Parties to govern the Parties’ relationship in relation to the Goods and/or Services.